eugenebokhan/image-resizing-on-ios/README.md

-# Image Resizing in iOS
+# Image Resizing on iOS

-This repo contains a source code of the app I used for performance characteristics measurements in my [article](https://eugenebokhan.github.io/posts/image-resizing).
+This repo contains a source code of tests I used for performance and quality characteristics measurements of different image resizing techniques on iOS described [here](https://eugenebokhan.github.io/posts/image-resizing).